 Transplanting And Fertilizing House Plants

-When transplanting, a good rule of the thumb is to pick a pot one size greater than the pot the plant is in, making sure that it has good drainage holes to allow water to drain out quickly.
+When transplanting, a good rule of thumb is to pick a pot one size larger than the pot the plant is in, making sure that it has suitable drainage holes to allow water to drain out quickly.

 3" to 4"